-As mentioned above, we do have a pretty good recycling system in our bodies but there are simply many substances, molecules and compounds that get used up and chemically changed and thus cannot be re-used in the way we’d like to imagine, as new nutrient molecules of carbohydrates, proteins, fats, vitamins or minerals.
+As mentioned above, we do have a pretty good recycling system in our bodies.
+Still, there are simply many substances, molecules, and compounds that get used up and chemically changed and thus cannot be re-used in the way we’d like to imagine, as new nutrient molecules of carbohydrates, proteins, fats, vitamins, or minerals.
 For the simplest example to help understand why this is so, just imagine burning wood in a fire.
-When that wood burns up into ash, yes you have much of the same atoms and elements that were originally present in the original wood, but now having undergone a chemical reaction they are in new forms that are not equivalent to how they were in the wood pre-burning.
+When that wood burns up into ash, yes, you have much of the same atoms and elements that were originally present in the original wood.
+Still, now having undergone a chemical reaction, they are in new forms that are not equivalent to how they were in the wood pre-burning.
 Put another way, you cannot make wood out of ashes.
 This simple example helps you understand why molecules cannot be re-used perpetually and need to be replenished accordingly in order to get a desired function or outcome.

-Therefore, speaking on a purely scientific or medical level, we do need to eat regularly to replenish our body, and all the substances that get used up or destroyed.
+Therefore, speaking on a purely scientific or medical level, we need to eat regularly to replenish our body and all the substances that are used up or destroyed.
 However, a person will generally need less food the less damage is done within the body, the more nutrient dense food they eat, and the more efficient and optimized their body is.

 How We Can Prevent Aging